Financial Aid and Tuition

 1098-T Tax Information

-Through the 1098-T, Midlands Technical College reports amounts of qualified tuition and related expenses billed to students during the tax year and scholarships/grants posted to the student’s MTC account during the tax year.
+Through the 1098-T, MTC reports amounts of qualified tuition and related expenses billed to students during the tax year and scholarships/grants posted to the student’s MTC account during the tax year.

 Satisfactory Academic Progress

 All students who receive federal or state financial aid must meet certain standards to keep receiving financial aid.